inercia/divs/README.md

 > in the cluster we can replicate the state at any point in time in the log
 > by running each command sequentially.

-So we could add commands like *"this MAC is connected at this DiVS node"* or, in the future, routing instructions like *"traffic for 192.168.9.0/24 goes to this DiVS node"*.
-In a distributed database like this, all these commands would always have the same order in all nodes, so the consistency would assure that we would never enter a situation where two DiVS nodes could be doing contradictory actions.
+So we could use commands like *"this MAC is connected at this DiVS node"* or, in the future, routing commands like *"traffic for 192.168.9.0/24 goes to this DiVS node"*, firewall rules, connection tracking and NAT information, etc. In a distributed database based in Raft, all these commands would always have the same order in all nodes, assuring that we would never enter a situation where two DiVS nodes could be doing contradictory actions.

 ## Status